Warp documentation

 Was this helpful?

-This implementation of SSH will be deprecated in the near future, replaced with a new and improved implementation.
+This implementation of SSH will be replaced with a new and improved implementation.

 When you SSH into a remote box, you get all the features of Warp without any configuration on your part.
 The input editor, auto-completions, and history search work the same, regardless of machine.